Order of St. Cuthbert: Fasting

 The Order follows a regular routine of fasting.
 In the tradition of the Church, monastics fast on all appointed days/seasons of fasting to include Wednesday and Friday of each week and excluding all appointed feast days.
 In the Christian tradition, a "day" of fasting begins following the evening meal on the day prior and continues until the next evening.
 Additionally, under the direction of the Bishop, monastics will commit to one extended fast (greater that three days) during Ember Days.

-Pentitance
+Penitence

 The Order holds to a practice of regular confession and penitence believing that all Christians are called to be a penitent people.
 This is also in the liturgical tradition of the Anglican Church.
 Daily, with the aid of God the Holy Spirit, monastics of the order seek to examine and re-orient themselves in submission to the Lordship of Christ Jesus.
 Regularly throughout the year, for the sake of healing, members make use of auricular confession through a spiritual father, normally the abbott or bishop.